It’s important for your professional growth to take a step back and learn from others.

 Read: ‘Designing for the Digital Age: How to Create Human-Centered Products and Services’ (Wiley, 2009)

-It’s especially relevant for UX professionals working in ambitious startups or those who want to be more effective with their time.
+Jeff’s insights are especially relevant for UX professionals working in ambitious startups or those who simply want to build a fulfilling, sustainable career.

 Jeff has also led design teams at TheLadders and Web Trends.

-As well as being the co-founder of Mule Design, Erika Hall has written two authoritative UX books: ‘Just Enough Research’ and ‘Conversational Design’.
+As well as being the co-founder of Mule Design, Erika Hall has written two authoritative UX books: ‘Just Enough Research’ (Now in its second edition) and ‘Conversational Design’.

 ‘Just Enough Research’ should be a staple on any UX student or professional’s bookshelf as a reminder that user research is paramount.
 Poor user research equals poor user experiences.